So, almost all newer vehicles on the road today, use a mass air flow (MAF) sensor.

-Trouble codes P0171 System Too Lean (Bank 1) and P0174 System Too Lean (Bank 2) are also often caused by a bad or contaminated (MAF).
+Trouble codes P0171 System Too Lean (Bank 1) and P0174 System Too Lean (Bank 2).
+Can also be caused by a bad or contaminated (MAF).

 Cleaning a (MAF) Sensor

-It is a easy job and that allows for better inspection.
-Always inspect the connector for dirt and corrosion as that could also be the problem as well.
+It is a easy job and that way it allows for a better inspection.
+Always inspect the connector for dirt and corrosion, as that could also be the problem.

 Stay tuned for another post on, testing and troubleshooting your, Mass Air Flow (MAF) Sensor.